Burial and Cremation Laws in Oklahoma

 • someone named in the deceased person's will, if the will is in probate.

-For records more than 125 years old, a genealogist can also apply for a copy of a death certificate.
+Death records that are more than 50 years old are considered public records.
 For records less than 125 years old, a genealogist will need to provide documentation including the statement of a family member or a court order.
+(Okla.
+Stat. tit.
+63, § 1-323 (2024).)

 For more information, see OSDH's Death Certificate FAQ.
-You may need to supply additional documentation to establish your eligibility to receive the death certificate.
+You might need to supply additional documentation to establish your eligibility to receive the death certificate.

 In Oklahoma, the funeral director must sign the death certificate and is responsible for filing it.
 To complete the death certificate, the funeral director obtains personal data from the deceased person's next of kin and then delivers the certificate to the deceased person's attending physician or the medical examiner within 24 hours of the death.

 The attending physician who was in charge of the decedent's care for the illness or condition that resulted in death has 48 hours after the death to complete the medical certification portion of the death certificate (including cause of death).
-If the death was not due to natural causes, in which case the death is referred to the medical examiner who completes the medical certificate.
+Effective November 1, 2024, the filing period for the medical certification increases to five days.
 (Okla.
 Stat. tit.
-63 § 1-317.)
+63, § 1-317 (2024).)

 Embalming is a process in which blood is drained from the body and replaced with fluids that delay disintegration.
 Though it's still a common procedure, embalming is rarely necessary; refrigeration serves the same purpose.

-Oklahoma regulations state that a body must be either embalmed or refrigerated if the burial or cremation does not occur within 24 hours.
+Oklahoma regulations state that a body must be either embalmed or refrigerated if the burial or cremation doesn't occur within 24 hours.
 No public viewing is allowed 24 hours after death unless the body is embalmed.
 (Okla.
 Admin.
-Code § 235:10-11-1(a)(13).)
+Code § 235:10-11-1(a)(13) (2024).)

 In 2021, Oklahoma recognized aquamation as an acceptable form of disposition when it added a definition of "alkaline hydrolysis" to its Funeral Services Licensing Act: